-Environmental Due Diligence is both a legal and technical exercise – an action of analysing your organisation’s site or a site your organisation is looking to acquire.
-It is often demonstrated by a formal assessment of the organisation and land to identify any existing or previous environmental conditions and/or contamination and quantify financial and legal risks.
+Environmental Due Diligence is both a legal and technical exercise – an action of analyzing your organisation’s website} or any site your organisation is trying to require place.
+It is usually incontestable by a proper assessment of the organisation and land to spot any existing or previous environmental conditions, contamination or quantify money and legal risks.

-Environmental due diligence assessments allow opportunities and constraints to be identified across in
+Environmental due diligence assessments allow constraints and opportunities to be identified across in.